MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-Mailbox.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the mailbox that you want to mailbox-disable.
 You can use any value that uniquely identifies the mailbox.
-For example: For example:
+For example:

 - Name
 - Alias